 Looking for your London Newborn Photographer?
 Questions to ask!

-You are expecting your little newborn , probably you are between 20 and 30 week and you are considering having some precious photos of your newborn.
-Well after all, your Instagram feed is loaded with cute photos of newborns as you started following baby related accounts.
+You are expecting your newborn baby, probably you are between 20 and 30 week and you are considering having some precious photos of your newborn.
+Well after all, your Instagram feed is loaded with cute photos of newborns as you started following baby-related accounts.
+So it’s natural to desire these kinds of photos.

 In London there are so many newborn photographers, so you are definitely spoiled for choices and you have some homework to do in order to find the one for you.

-In this post I just wanted to help you in your search, giving you some little tips.
+In this post, I want to help you in your newborn photographer search and give you some tips.

 First of all I would start with a Google search of newborn photographers in your area.
-I have clients traveling over an hour to reach my studio but mostly are locals and around 30-40 minutes car trip.
+I have clients travelling over an hour to reach my studio but most are locals and around 30-40 minutes car trip.
 So starting from a geographical search is the best tip!

 When you have your photographers’ short list, look at the website and portfolio.
 Look at the style and the images that speak to you and you feel you are closer.
 Are they the perfect posed photos with lots of props and colours, are the more simple and natural ones, do you prefer the look of lifestyle photography at home?
 Also take some time to read the blog and maybe some testimonials.